-Limited claim: "A polymer blend XY ... containing, as a filler, are phite tele or cilian graphite, talc or silica".
+Limited claim: "A polymer blend XY ... containing, as a filler, graphite, talc or silica".

 However, deletions made from more than one list are normally not allowable (T 12/81).

 In some cases it may be possible to limit the claim by a positive indication of what then remains, rather than by stating what is being deleted (as a disclaimer would do).